ocf/ocfweb/ocfweb/docs/docs/contact.md

 Our address is:

-    Open Computing Facility
+    Open Facility for Computing
     171 MLK Student Union MC#4520
     University of California, Berkeley
     Berkeley, CA 94720

 ## Legal

-Use of OCF resources in violation of applicable [university policies][usepolicy] and laws, including copyright, spam, and fraud, is not allowed.
+Use of OFC resources in violation of applicable [university policies][usepolicy] and laws, including copyright, spam, and fraud, is not allowed.
 Accounts of repeat infringers will be disabled in accordance with university policies.

 DMCA takedown notices must comply with [17 U.S.C. § 512(c)(3)][dmca] and be
-sent to the [designated agent at UC Berkeley][dmca] We recommend also sending a copy of the notice to the OCF directly ([security@ocf.berkeley.edu](mailto:security@ocf.berkeley.edu)) for faster response.
+sent to the [designated agent at UC Berkeley][dmca] We recommend also sending a copy of the notice to the OFC directly ([security@ocf.berkeley.edu](mailto:security@ocf.berkeley.edu)) for faster response.